-Public Education and Information: Efforts should be tied to key events in the Residential Retrofit Program and shall include a media campaign as specified in Section 8.056 (a) (1).
-Additionally, Wwater suppliers are encouraged to offer water conservation presentations at local schools and to civic and other organizations.
-Water suppliers are encouraged to coordinate education and information efforts with other water suppliers or agencies.

-D. Major Users Technical Assistance Program (MUTAP): Water suppliers shall provide technical assistance to major users in the performance of water audits and in the formulation and implementation of sanitary device retrofit programs.
+- A. The plan shall describe measures to reduce the demand for, and to effectuate efficient use of, the state's water resources. - B. The plan shall include a program to retrofit existing water uses not in conformance with the RI State Building Code, Rhode Island Plumbing Code (510-RICR-00-00-3) regulations for water-saving plumbing equipment consistent with R.I.
+Gen. Laws § 46-15.3-23.
+The Residential Retrofit Program shall, at a minimum, - 1.
+Provide for the distribution of retrofit kits described in R.I.
+Gen. Laws § 46-15.3-23(a) at cost, or at no direct cost to all residential users. - 2.
+Publicize the objectives and accomplishments of the retrofit program and the availability of water efficiency devices. - C. Water suppliers are encouraged to investigate making other water-saving plumbing equipment available.
+Water suppliers are encouraged to offer water conservation presentations at local schools and to civic and other organizations.
+Water suppliers are encouraged to coordinate education and information efforts with other water suppliers or agencies. - D. Major Users Technical Assistance Program (MUTAP): Water suppliers shall provide technical assistance to major users in the performance of water audits and in the formulation and implementation of sanitary device retrofit programs.
 Major users for which technical assistance may be provided include multiple unit housing areas or developments, commercial, industrial, institutional, government and agricultural and other outdoor water users.
 In offering these technical assistance services to their major users, suppliers are encouraged to coordinate with one another in the establishment of water audit and water conservation technical assistance services and/or to arrange agreements with other governmental entities or consultants to utilize the services offered by existing technical assistance programs.

 - 1. The MUTAP plan should include the following: - a.
 A list of the major users, annual water uses, and types of use; - b.
 A description of the steps necessary for the establishment of the technical assistance program (e.g. identification of entity to offer technical assistance, description or contracts detailing the arrangements for the technical assistance services, description of promotional efforts to encourage major users participation). - c.
 A prioritized schedule for contacting and encouraging major users to perform water efficiency audits. - 2.
-Water suppliers may enter into cooperative agreements with the owners or management of such users for the bulk purchase(s). - 3.
-Water suppliers shall request of major users a general description for implementation of demand management practices that will achieve a high level of efficiency. - 4.
+Water suppliers may enter into cooperative agreements with the owners or management of such users for the bulk purchase(s). - Water suppliers shall request of major users a general description for implementation of demand management practices that will achieve a high level of efficiency. - 4.
 Implementation Schedule: The MUTAP plan shall include a schedule for implementation of the proposed technical assistance program. - E. Appropriate fees, rates, and charges to reduce demand shall be utilized, consistent with § 2.8.11 of this Part. - F. Institutional suppliers shall adhere to §§ 2.8.6(B) through (D) of this Part as applicable.